k0kubun/legacy-dotfiles/linked/.js/README.md

 # .js

 [dotjs](https://github.com/defunkt/dotjs) has awesome interface, but I don't like running a server just for it and seeing its response in Network tab of developer tools.
+And dotjs setup bothers me.
-I propose another way to load user scripts using Tampermonkey.
-This way is enough for me.
+Thus I use another way to load user scripts using Tampermonkey.

 - Install Tampermonkey [★](https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo?hl=ja)
 - Enable accessibility for local file URL in chrome://extensions